schadis/DMWC-Warrior/README.md

 * added my buff sniper (it only logs you out when the slected buff is droped, pls only select one at a time)
 * if cooldows are activated in the Hud it will use flask if equiped
 * for the last 60 seconds and the rest of your CDs about 30 Time to Die
-* pls dont tank a raid with this rotation play furry or 2h furry thx
+* pls dont tank a raid with this rotation play fury or 2h fury thx

 ## 20.04.2020